-Using Art to Shift the Global Narrative
+Using Art to Shift the Narrative

 What if advertising was used to inspire thought and connection instead of encourage mindless consumption and competition?